-Sweden is actively working toward an implementation agreement to UNCLOS for the protection of marine biodiversity in areas beyond national jurisdiction.
-S2S examples include Partnerships in Environmental Management of the Seas of East Asia (PEMSEA) and collaboration in the Bay of Bengal Large Marine Ecosystem (BOBLME).
+Sweden is actively working toward an implementation agreement to UNCLOS for the protection of marine bio- diversity in areas beyond national jurisdiction.
 Under the Convention on Biological Diversity (CBD), Sweden and other parties have adopted the ecosystem approach as the primary framework of the convention, defined as "a strategy for the integrated management of land, water, and living resources."
 Integrated basin-scale, coastal, and marine management, and control of land-based pollution sources are highlighted as priorities under the convention.